mwindholtz/ddd_ex_tickets/docs/introduction.md

 Even a post like this will not be able to explain the full depth of the goals and value of DDD.

 #### Goal
-This post will be an introductory overview of DDD.
+This post is an introductory overview of DDD.
 And I'll follow-up with a code example of implementing a super simplified app in Elixir with DDD-Aggragates.

 Lets get started ...

 ### What is DDD?
 Domain Driven Design is a kit of thinking tools for building complex systems and applications.
 It includes:
+- Communication Techniques: sharing and understanding what is important.
 - Stratigic Patterns: big parts and how they relate to each other.
 - Tactical Patterns: code level separating the core from non-core.
-- Communication Techniques: sharing and understanding what is important.
 - Vision and Values.

+DDD is mostly about organizing the concepts of you problem.
+One part of that is implementing those concepts in code.
+But coding is not the biggest concern.
+Communicating is the biggest concern.

-#### Concerns of Architecture and Design
+#### Architecture and Design
 - **Architecture** supports the full range technical and business needs.
 One goal in architecture is to provide a safe space to express the core design
  - **Design** is the place in the architecture where the core behavior of the application is represented.
 The core behavior is the reason the application is being created.
 This is where the system provides it's value.